 Crisis hotline: Call (855) 968-0965

-To those who helped me get through the most challenging time of my life, thank you.
+Thank you to those who helped me get through the most challenging time of my life.
 I don’t know how I could have done it without you!
 I love my family and friends so much and will never forget the love I’ve been given.
 Thank you!

 More to Come with Surviving Covid-19

-Ethan is considered a Long Haul Survivor of Covid-19 Infection.
+Ethan is considered a Long Haul Survivor of COVID-19 infection.
 While he beat the virus, the illness has affected him for more than six months later.
-He will be posting future articles with hints and tips on mitigating the symptoms and retaining a positive mental outlook.
+He will post future articles with hints and tips on mitigating the symptoms and retaining a positive mental outlook.